 “This informative community celebration provides an opportunity to learn about some of the exciting new developments in cancer care,” said John Goettler, president of St. John’s Health Foundation.
 “We are pleased to invite the community to this beloved annual tradition of marking Breast Cancer Awareness Month by celebrating breast cancer survivors and sharing resources for early detection and treatment options.”

 Remarks will begin at 6:00 pm, followed by a ceremony to recognize cancer survivors.
 The event will also feature a free raffle, refreshments, and giveaways.
 Raffle prizes include mammograms, dinner gift certificates, and floral bouquets.

-St. John’s Health and St. John’s Hospital Foundation thank Soroptimist of Jackson Hole, Stripping for a Cure, the Community Foundation of Jackson Hole, and donors to the Foundation for supporting the Women’s Health Care Fund.
-The purchase of the 3D mammography was made possible by St. John’s Auxiliary, the Teton Pines Women’s Golf Association, and individual donors to the St. John’s Hospital Foundation.
+St. John’s Health and St. John’s Health Foundation thank Soroptimist of Jackson Hole, Stripping for a Cure, the Community Foundation of Jackson Hole, and donors to the Foundation for supporting the Women’s Health Care Fund.
+The purchase of the 3D mammography was made possible by St. John’s Auxiliary, the Teton Pines Women’s Golf Association, and individual donors to the St. John’s Health Foundation.